Best and Worse of 2022 | Yearly Wrap-Up

 Biggest Loser: Texas Chainsaw Massacre (2022)

 The biggest mistake I made was watching The Texas Chainsaw Massacre immediately beforehand as a refresher.
 Of course, I’m referring to the original from 1974, but I intentionally worded it that way to highlight the naming conventions of films these days.
 It’s a subject I’ve talked about a lot this year in many reviews and it just keeps pissing me off.
-With all the remakes or what I call “dequels” (see this article for more details as to what I’m talking about), it just makes everything more difficult to track and all the more likely that pieces of garbage like this movie are the first thing a young new horror fan sees instead of the better movies that came before it.
+With all the remakes or what I call “dequels” (see this article for more details as to what I’m talking about), it just makes everything more difficult to track, and all the more likely that pieces of garbage like this movie are the first thing a young new horror fan sees instead of the better movies that came before it.
 But I digress as usual.

 If you want to see my complete thoughts on this film, you can read the review, but simply put: This movie is a travesty in comparison to its humble beginnings.
-It’s egotistical, rote, corporate trash that does its best to tarnish the franchise more than has been already.
+It’s egotistical, rote, corporate trash that does its best to tarnish the franchise more than it has already.
 It’s just another example of a boring horror movie that wasn’t going to make any money or be recognized, so they chainsawed the script enough to force the recognizable franchise name into it.

 The Thing (2011)

-If I hadn’t drank so much alcohol while I watched this terrible dequel, it would probably be my number 1 worst film I watched this year.
-But fortunately for the The Thing (2011), I was not able to absorb and retain as much from my viewing experience to calcify my hatred for it.
+If I hadn’t drunk so much alcohol while I watched this terrible dequel, it would probably be my number 1 worst film I watched this year.
+But fortunately for The Thing (2011), I was not able to absorb and retain as much from my viewing experience to calcify my hatred for it.

 If John Carpenter’s The Thing from 1982 didn’t already exist, this would be an acceptable horror film with an interesting concept.
 The reality, though, is that it does exist.
 In fact, it’s one of the best horror movies of all time and it’s my favorite Carpenter film that I watch every year.
 All this dequel accomplishes is in showing you how the filmmakers forgot everything important that made Carpenter’s special to begin with.
 I know the director is credited with saying that he understands he could never remake Carpenter’s in a way that would do it justice.
-I know he also said they wanted to use practical effects, but were rushed into using CGI.
+I know he also said they wanted to use practical effects but were rushed into using CGI.
 I know he’s said made these statements, but I still have questions.
 If you didn’t you could remake it, why did you make a prequel that is so similar to it?
 If you wanted to make your own version that was more unique, why did you reuse certain camera angles and repurpose scenes to make it that much closer to Carpenter’s?
 Prequels suck and they’re even worse when they just use the same name to make sure you don’t see the better movies they’re trying to replace.

 A Nightmare on Elm Street (2010)